Foundations for Cognitive, Macro and Physical

 Demonstrate knowledge of ergonomic approaches to the redesign of work by developing controls that reduce hazards and mitigate risk

-Calculate a simple return-on-investment to support a proposed solution
+Describe a basic cost benefit analysis and calculate a simple return-on-investment to support a proposed solution

-Describe macro ergonomics and participatory approaches to surveillance, assessment and controls to prevent MSDs and optimize performance in a large workforce
+Describe macro ergonomics and participatory approaches to surveillance, assessment, and controls to prevent MSDs and optimize performance in a large workforce

 Plan a path to certification or employment in the field of ergonomics